cia23/BIO_465/README.md

 ### Figure 3
 Figure 3 can be created using the Make_Figure3 file.
 This figure analyzes and plots the correlations between the columns of all files.
 It will take 1-2 minutes to run and will output a histogram of correlation data.
 Figure 3 uses functions in the Helper_Functions file.

-### Figure 4
+### Supplemental Figure 1
-Figure 4 can be created using the Make_Figure4 file.
+Supplemental Figure 1 can be created using the Make_Supp_Figure1 file.
 This figure analyzes different ways data can be fabricated and plots the correlations between the columns of real and fake data.
 This is only done for 1 dataset, but can be done for any dataset in the Data folder.
 It will take <30 seconds to run and will output 5 histograms of correlation data.
-Figure 4 uses functions in the Helper_Functions and Create_Fake_Data files.
+This figure uses functions in the Helper_Functions and Create_Fake_Data files.